Stacked glass payment cards with a dinar symbol, cathedral silhouette, and Serbian flag

 Local currency: RSD

-Serbia enacted the Digital Assets Act (Zakon o digitalnoj imovini) on December 16, 2020 - one of Southeastern Europe's earliest and most comprehensive crypto regulatory frameworks.
+Serbia enacted the Digital Assets Act (Zakon o digitalnoj imovini) on December 16, 2020, one of Southeastern Europe's earliest and most detailed crypto regulatory frameworks.
 Licensed exchanges operate, smart contracts gained legal recognition in 2025, and a 15% flat capital gains tax provides clarity that most Balkan neighbors lack.

 Serbia's domestic payment infrastructure is surprisingly advanced.
 Over 60% of in-store payments go contactless, the NBS IPS (National Bank of Serbia Instant Payment System) processes real-time transfers 24/7, and DinaCard (Serbia's domestic network, operated by NBS) connects 150,000+ POS terminals.

 We reviewed Serbia-specific compliance under the Digital Assets Act.
-KAST is a straightforward everyday option for Serbian residents who want exchange balances to stay spendable at ordinary RSD merchants: 2% rewards points (plus 4% $MOVE cashback) and $0 annual fee.
+KAST is a straightforward everyday free option for Serbian residents who want exchange balances to stay spendable at ordinary RSD merchants: 1.5% USD cashback on the first $2,000/month of card spend (capped at ~$30/mo), $0 annual fee.

 Best Card For Every Need in Serbia